America's Army: Criticism

 America's Army has been described as an extension of the military entertainment complex (militainment) with criticism that it contributes to a militarization of society.
 Because America's Army focuses on the technological aspect of war rather than the moral, it has been referred to as How We Fight, alluding to the U.S. government's series of films named Why We Fight, which supported the war effort for World War II.

 Media theorist David B. Nieborg criticized the game and noted that its mechanics are a careful blend of propaganda, advertising, and education.
 Use of the game by recruitment and training centers has been criticized and protested against, among others by the Veterans for Peace group.
 Its use in schools as a recruiting tool aimed at children has also been criticized.

-From 2006 to 2011, artist and academic Joseph DeLappe carried out a protest titled "Dead-in-Iraq" using America's Army by logging onto the game's servers and using the in-game messaging function to type the name, age, service branch, and date of death of the over 4,000 American soldiers killed during the Iraq War, in response to the game's purpose as an army recruitment tool.